 11. Model railways, airplanes, rockets - basically model anything

-Following on nicely from our previous entry, building model railways, airplanes, rockets or basically anything, is also very popular amongst engineering folks.
-This, again, should probably not come as much of a surprise.
+Following on nicely from our previous entry, building model railways, airplanes, rockets, or basically anything, is also very popular among engineering folks.
+Given the skills and interests involved with this kind of hobby, this should probably not come as much of a surprise.

-Model making, whether it be using off the shelf kits or making your own miniature machines, is a very rewarding and immersive hobby.
-But things like model railways go far beyond just laying tracks and buying new and wonderful engines.
+Model making, whether it be using off-the-shelf kits or making your own miniature machines, is a very rewarding and immersive hobby.
+Oftentimes hobbies like model railways go far beyond just laying tracks and buying new and wonderful engines.

 Serious model makers will also create entirely new worlds around their railways or ultra-realistic dioramas for other model kits.
 They may also build working miniature mechanical engines entirely from scratch!